 Getting the Most out of the Home Row

-If you’re willing to exchange a bit of memory for a lot less strain on your wrists, let alone work speed, this is your lucky day.
-In this post, I will describe how I’ve tuned my everyday work environment to a point where it feels completely unnatural for …
+If you're willing to exchange a bit of memory for a lot less strain on your wrists, let alone work speed, this is your lucky day.
+In this post, I will describe how I've tuned my everyday work environment to a point where it feels completely unnatural for me to …

 more ...